gem-sw/GEMCode/README.md

 ### Configuration to run GEMCSCAnalyzer
 The example configuration to run GEMCSCAnalyzer is GEMValidation/test/runGEMCSCAnalyzer_cfg.py

+### scripts to make plot from GEMCSCAnalyzer output
+GEMValidation/scripts/makePlots.py is used to plot efficiency and resolution etc from GEMCSCAnalyzer ntuples.

 ## MuonNtuplizer: rate study
 MuonNtuplizer could be used for trigger rate study by filling track information into TTree